-Impact Analysis
+4.4 Impact Analysis

 All noise measurements and analysis must be performed in accordance with guidance in the TeNS.
-All analysis and modeling must be conducted with Caltrans-approved models.
+All analysis and modeling must be conducted with FHWA-approved models.
+Traffic noise impacts shall be determined from current year conditions.
+The NAC is a goal for achievement but is not mandatory.

-Noise Abatement
+4.5 Noise Abatement